mercure-imaging/mercure/docs/faq.rst

 Does mercure require specific hardware?
 ---------------------------------------

-mercure should run on a wide range of different hardware configurations.
-Since the routing process is largely I/O bound, it is recommended to use SSD drives and optical network cards when choosing server specifications.
+mercure runs on a wide range of different hardware configurations.
+Since the routing process is largely I/O bound, it is recommended to use SSD drives for the storage folders and optical network cards when choosing server specifications.
 However, this is just a recommendation and not required. mercure also runs on virtual servers with small foot print.
 However, it is required to provide sufficient disk space (ideally 500+ GB), so that mercure can buffer incoming images and keep discarded images for the desired retention period.

 --------